PacoDu/social_analyser/README.md

 New social space representation can be implemented by extending PersonnalSocialSpace and GroupSocialSpace class.

-ON WORK: The program aim to connect with ROS to send command to a robot for social proactive engagement of groups.
+ON WORK: The program aim to connect with ROS to send navigation command to a robot for social proactive engagement of groups.